rust-lang/rfcs/text/0000-source_replacement_ambiguity.md

 If the user decides to publish the crate, `cargo publish --registry crates-io` will ignore the source-replacement and publish to crates.io.

 ### `crates-io` mirror registry
 A server has been set up that provides a complete mirror of crates.io.
 The user has configured a `~/.cargo/config.toml` that points to the mirror registry in the `[registries]` table.
-The mirror requires authentication to access (based on RFC 3139).
+The mirror requires authentication to access (based on [RFC 3139][3139]).

 The user can log in to the mirror using `cargo login --registry mirror`.
 Fetching and building use the mirror.